adrielmsierra/LiverwortAssociatedDiazotrophs/README.md

 ### References
 - Heller   P, Tripp   HJ, Turk-Kubo   K. et al.  ARBitrator: a software pipeline for on-demand retrieval of auto-curated nifH sequences from GenBank.
 Bioinformatics  2014;30:2883–90.
 10.1093/bioinformatics/btu417
 - Moynihan   MA. nifHdada2 GitHub repository.
 Zenodo  2020.
 10.5281/zenodo.3958370

+### Funding
+This project was supported by the Program Thomas–Lovejoy Research fellowship (2016–2017) of the Biological Dynamic Forest Fragment Project; The Bequest grant (2018) from the British Bryological Society; Canada Research Chair (950–232698); the CRNSG-RGPIN 05967–2016, and the Canadian Foundation for Innovation (projects 36781, 39135).